William Henry Bragg: University of Adelaide

 As early as 1895, Bragg was working on wireless telegraphy, though public lectures and demonstrations focussed on his X-ray research which would later lead to his Nobel Prize.
 In a hurried visit by Rutherford, he was reported as working on a Hertzian oscillator.
 There were many common practical threads to the two technologies and he was ably assisted in the laboratory by Arthur Lionel Rogers who manufactured much of the equipment.
 On 21 September 1897 Bragg gave the first recorded public demonstration of the working of wireless telegraphy in Australia during a lecture meeting at the University of Adelaide as part of the Public Teachers' Union conference.
 Bragg departed Adelaide in December 1897, and spent all of 1898 on a 12-month leave of absence, touring Great Britain and Europe and during this time visited Marconi and inspected his wireless facilities.
 He returned to Adelaide in early March 1899, and already on 13 May 1899, Bragg and his father-in-law, Sir Charles Todd, were conducting preliminary tests of wireless telegraphy with a transmitter at the Observatory and a receiver on the South Road (about 200 metres).
 Experiments continued throughout the southern winter of 1899 and the range was progressively extended to Henley Beach.
-In September the work was extended to two way transmissions with the addition of a second induction coil loaned by Mr. Oddie of Ballarat.
+In September the work was extended to two way transmissions with the addition of a second induction coil loaned by Mr. James Oddie of Ballarat.
 It was desired to extend the experiments cross a sea path and Todd was interested in connecting Cape Spencer and Althorpe Island, but local costs were considered prohibitive while the charges for patented equipment from the Marconi Company were exorbitant.
 At the same time Bragg's interests were leaning towards X-rays and practical work in wireless in South Australia was largely dormant for the next decade.

 The turning-point in Bragg's career came in 1904 when he gave the presidential address to section A of the Australasian Association for the Advancement of Science in Dunedin, New Zealand, on "Some Recent Advances in the Theory of the Ionization of Gases".
 This idea was followed up "in a brilliant series of researches" which, within three years, earned him a fellowship of the Royal Society of London.
 This paper was also the origin of his first book Studies in Radioactivity (1912).
 Soon after the delivery of his 1904 address, some radium bromide was made available to Bragg for experimentation.
 In December 1904 his paper "On the Absorption of α Rays and on the Classification of the α Rays from Radium" appeared in the Philosophical Magazine, and in the same issue a paper "On the Ionization Curves of Radium", written in collaboration with his student Richard Kleeman, also appeared.